wbaer/wbaer.net/content/posts/azureml-series/part-1.md

 ![Jupyter installation dialog](/images/azureml-series/jupyter_install_screen.png#thumbnail)

-If installing using ``pip3 install --user``, you will need to add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
+If installing using pip3 install --user, you will need to add the user-level bin directory to your PATH environment variable in order to launch jupyter lab.
 For most basic installations, this won't be necessary.

-If the installation is successful, you can now run ``python3 -m note`` in Terminal.
+If the installation is successful, you can now run python3 -m note in Terminal.
 After running this command Jupyter will open in a new browser window at http://localhost:8888/tree which is your local notebook server.

 Now to get started with Jupyter Notebooks we need to run another install.
 In this scenario, we'll use miniconda which is available here for macOS https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh.
 So what's miniconda and why do we need it if we have Jupyter installed?

-**NOTE**:  You may be prompted to install some additional Xcode components when running the shell script above.
+NOTE You may be prompted to install some additional Xcode components when running the shell script above.

 Miniconda is a free minimal installer for conda.
 Conda is an open source package management system and environment management system that runs on Windows, macOS and Linux.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others which is all we need here.
 Think homebrew and the like.